🥽 General Combat Guidelines

 You may wield any melee weapon that 1) is deemed to be safe by the safety team and 2) you can demonstrate you can use safely and within Project Valhalla's calibration standards.
 Do not be the reason that weapon standards have to become more detailed.

-Foam dart blasters must fire at 130 fps or below, and must only fire one projectile per pull of the trigger.
+Foam dart blasters must fire at 130 FPS or below, and must only fire one projectile per pull of the trigger.
 Additionally, these weapons must not be battery powered or HPA (compressed air).
 The term “foam dart blasters” refers to toy guns, bows, etc that shoot any of the following: full length foam darts, half darts, Nerf Rival rounds.
 Gel rounds, discs and other forms of ammunition are not permitted. (see: Combat).

 Entangling weapons such as bolas are not allowed.
+Cored thrown weapons are not allowed.